 To control a carpenter ant infestation, it is not enough to simply dispose of the ants you see.
-Their nests, both satellite and primary, should be fully removed.
+Their nests, both satellite and main colony, should be fully removed.
 Worker ants in a carpenter ant colony will continue to spawn and tunnel until you eliminate the queen(s).
-Because it can be tricky to locate the parent and all of the satellite nests around your home, your best bet is to contact a pest control professional to help you remove these pests.
+Because it can be tricky to locate the main colony and all of the satellite nests around your home, your best bet is to contact a pest control professional to help you remove these pests.

 The pest control professionals here at Terminix® know the effective measures needed to get rid of carpenter ants.
 We can help protect your home against this busy pest during the winter and year-round.
 Contact Terminix today to get a free quote.